Lorenzo-azar/Udacity_DataScientistNanoDegree/Capstone Project - Starbucks/README.md

 ## Summary of the results: <a name="summary"></a>

-You can find a summary of the results in this blogpost.
+You can find a summary of the results in [this blog post](https://lorenzo-azar.medium.com/starbucks-capstone-challenge-5d0fd052960f).